edgecollective/p5js-serial/README.md

 ## Overview

-This code allows p5js to talk to microcontroller hardware via the serial port.
+This code (based on the NYU ITP tutorial [here](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/lab-arduino-and-p5js-using-a-raspberry-pi/)) allows p5js to talk to microcontroller hardware via the serial port.

 The basic setup assumed here is:
 - you are running this code on a laptop or e.g. a Raspberry Pi